DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 </summary>

-//Yes
+//Yes</br>
-//Start of memory of this Literal
+//Start of memory of this Literal</br></br>

-Yes, it is valid.The expression "Home of the jolly bytes" is a string constant;
+Yes, it is valid.
+The expression "Home of the jolly bytes" is a string constant;
-hence it evaluates as the address of the beginning of the string.The cout object interprets the address of a char as an invitation to print a string, but the type cast (int *) converts the address to type pointer-to-int, which is then printed as an address.
+hence it evaluates as the address of the beginning of the string.
+The cout object interprets the address of a char as an invitation to print a string, but the type cast (int *) converts the address to type pointer-to-int, which is then printed as an address.
 In short, the statement prints the address of the string, assuming the int